Photography Competition: “Capture the Light in the Round Tower”

 Photographing the complex from the outside is also permitted, and participants may choose to focus on the view, provided that the architecture plays a role in some way.

 During the competition, the Trinitatis Complex will exceptionally open on selected days, allowing photographers to capture the light at times when Rundetaarn and Trinitatis Church are normally closed.
-These special openings will be announced on an ongoing basis.
+These special openings will be announced on an ongoing basis at social media and the website.

 The bell loft is currently under renovation and will not be accessible as part of the competition.